-The MET package can handle gridded input data in one of three formats: GRIB version 1, GRIB version 2, or netCDF classic format.
+The MET package can handle gridded input data in one of three formats: GRIB version 1, GRIB version 2, or netCDF classic format (CF compliant).
+MET supports standard NCEP, USAF, UKMet Office and ECMWF grib tables along with custom, user defined grib tables and the extended PDS including ensemble member metadata.
+See 3.5.1 for more information.
 Point observation files may be supplied in either PrepBufr, ASCII, or MADIS format.
 Note that MET does not require the Unified Post-Processor to be used, but does require that the input GRIB data be on a standard, de-staggered grid on pressure or regular levels in the vertical.
 While the Grid-Stat, Wavelet-Stat, and MODE tools can be run on a gridded field at virtually any level, the Point-Stat tool can only be used to verify forecasts at the surface or on pressure levels.